bcdev/h2ops/README.md

 TerraFlow combines "Terra" (Latin for Earth) and "Flow" (signifying seamless automation), representing a MLOps tool that streamlines the flow of geospatial data and machine learning models for Earth Observation.
-Just as Airflow automates workflows and MLflow manages ML lifecycles, TerraFlow would orchestrates the entire pipeline for remote sensing ML-based projects.
+Just as Airflow automates workflows and MLflow manages ML lifecycles, TerraFlow would orchestrate the entire pipeline for remote sensing ML-based projects.

 It is a comprehensive template (_in-development_) for machine learning projects